 (6) If, in addition to the use of PCPCH, a CCO implements other models of patient-centered primary health care, the CCO shall ensure member access to effective coordinated care services that include wellness and prevention services, active management and support of members with

-special health care needs, patient and family-centered approach to all aspects of care, and an emphasis on whole-person care in order to address a patient’s physical and behavioral health care needs.
+special health care needs, including those members receiving Medicaid long-term services and supports (LTSS), a patient and family-centered approach to all aspects of care, and an emphasis on whole-person care in order to address a patient’s physical and behavioral health care needs.
 To that end the CCO shall be required to:

 (a) Ensure each member has a primary care provider or primary care team that is responsible for coordination of care and transitions and that each member has the option to choose a primary care provider of any eligible CCO participating provider type.
 If the member does not choose a primary care provider or primary care team within 30 calendar days from the date of enrollment, the CCO shall ensure the member has an ongoing source of primary care appropriate to their needs by formally designating a practitioner or entity.
 CCOs shall document in each member’s case file all efforts made in accordance with this subsection (a);

-(b) Ensure that each member has an ongoing source of care appropriate to their needs and a person or entity formally designated as primarily responsible for coordinating the services accessed by the member.
+(b) Ensure that each member has an ongoing source of care appropriate to their needs, including regular access to specialty care for members with chronic conditions or disabilities, and a person or entity formally designated as primarily responsible for coordinating the services accessed by the member.
 The member must be provided with information on how to contact their designated person or entity;

 (c) Develop services and supports for primary and behavioral health care that meet the access to care requirements set forth in OAR 410-141-3515 and which are, if available, offered in nontraditional settings that are accessible to families, diverse communities, and underserved populations.
 CCOs shall also ensure that all other services and supports meet the access to care requirements set forth in OAR 410-141-3515; and

-(d) Allow eligible members who are Indians to select as their primary care provider:
+(d) Allow eligible members who are American Indian/Alaska Native to select as their primary care provider:

 (A) An Indian health care provider (IHCP) who is a primary care provider within the CCO’s provider network; or